Robust Approximation of the Stochastic Koopman Operator

 \section{Dynamic Mode Decomposition}

 Dynamic Mode Decomposition is an algorithm which allows the computation of an approximation of the Koopman operator from data.
-For what follows, we assume $\mathbb{T}=\z$ or $\z^+$.
-Assuming the eigenfunctions of $\K^t$, span our function space, we can decompose any (possibly vector valued) observable $\mathbf{f}$ as
+Assuming the eigenfunctions, $\phi_j$, of $\K$ span our function space, we can decompose any (possibly vector valued) observable $\mathbf{f}$ as

 The expected evolution of $f$ is then given by